benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 - ``features`` - A **list** of ``NumPy`` arrays to hold the vertex features for each time period.
 - ``targets`` - A **list** of ``NumPy`` arrays to hold the vertex level targets for each time period.

-Static Graphs with Dynamic Signal
+Dynamic Graph with Temporal Signal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The constructor of a ``DynamicGraphTemporalSignal`` object requires the following parameters: